anhb/Install-Manjaro-Linux-on-Matebook-X-Pro-2021-Huawei/README.md

      > Engine=none
      > Theme=None

-   - And change the service deactivating sddm and activating lightm
+   - And change the service by deactivating SDDM and activating LightDM.

      > sudo systemctl disable sddm
      > sudo systemctl enable lightdm

-   And that's all, you need to reboot and you will see the good themes that ligthdm have.
+   Now, you need to reboot, and you will see the good themes that LightDM has.